Kaizervar/CHAINTUNE-APTOS/README.md

 ### Music Artist's Repository

 1. When the artist first visits the platform, the register themselves and connect their wallet to their account.
 Then they put a stake amount for their account.
-This allows us to limit the number of Artists on the the platformm.
-Staked amounts will be returned only if they cross a certain threshold of listens.
+In case artists lack the to be staked amount in APT, they can use 'Panora' to convert other currencies seamlessly to APT.
+Staking allows us to limit the number of Artists on the the platformm.
+Staked amounts will be returned only if they cross a certain threshold of listens and a threshold period of time.
 2. Then they're led to the dashboard from where they can either create new releases or manage their existing releases.

 <!-- USAGE EXAMPLES -->